 Lists or databases such as street addresses, alumni directories, membership lists, mailing lists, and subscriber lists often require no more creativity to compile than a phone book.
 This would be the case when:

 For example, databases that would lack the requisite creativity would include an alphabetical list of all Vassar College alumni, all the members of the San Francisco Museum of Modern Art, or all the subscribers to The New York Times.
 Similarly, a mailing list in numerical order of zip codes of all persons who have contributed more than $1,000 to the Republican Party would be unprotectable under copyright law.

-An alphabetical or numerical list of all the parts in a given inventory clearly fails the creativity test: If the list is exhaustive, no selectivity is required to compile it; if it is arranged in alphabetical or numerical order, no creativity is required to arrange it.
+An alphabetical or numerical list of all the parts in a given inventory clearly fails the creativity test.
+If the list is exhaustive, no selectivity is required to compile it; if it is arranged in alphabetical or numerical order, no creativity is required to arrange it.

 A genealogy (that is, a table or diagram recording a person's or family's ancestry) consisting merely of transcriptions of public records, such as census or courthouse records, or transcriptions made from headstones in a few local cemeteries, is also deemed by the Copyright Office to lack minimal creativity.

-De minimis in Latin means trifling or insignificant.
+De minimis in Latin means "trifling" or "insignificant."
 A de minimis compilation is one that contains only a few items.

 The Copyright Office considers a compilation of only three items to be clearly de minimis and not protected by copyright.
 Even if a de minimis compilation meets the minimal creativity requirement, the Copyright Office will refuse to register it.
-This means the compiler can’t file a copyright infringement suit if anyone else uses their list of three or fewer things.
+This means the compiler cannot file a copyright infringement suit if anyone else uses their list of three or fewer things.